 Curtis Joseph may be one of those players whose reputation surpasses his resume a bit, as great a career as he had.
-His legendary nickname, “Cujo,” based off the Stephen King monster, perfectly matched his aggressive style in net, and made for some of the most iconic goalie masks of all time.
+His legendary nickname, “Cujo,” based on the Stephen King monster, perfectly matched his aggressive style in net and made for some of the most iconic goalie masks of all time.

-Grant Fuhr is an all-time great goalie in the history of hockey, who backstopped the Edmonton Oilers’ dynasty of 1980s.
+Grant Fuhr is an all-time great goalie in the history of hockey, who backstopped the Edmonton Oilers dynasty of the 1980s.
 Along with Wayne Gretzky, Mark Messier, and other greats, he won four Stanley Cups in his time in Alberta.
-He left Edmonton in 1991, and would spend time with the Toronto Maple Leafs, the Buffalo Sabres, and the Los Angeles Kings before arriving in St. Louis in 1991 at the age of 33.
+He left Edmonton in 1991 and would spend time with the Toronto Maple Leafs, the Buffalo Sabres, and the Los Angeles Kings before arriving in St. Louis in 1991 at the age of 33.

 Though he would only spend four seasons in St. Louis, and would never post a save percentage (SV%) above .903, Fuhr’s legendary 1995-96 campaign alone earns him recognition on this list.

 Fuhr notoriously showed up to camp significantly overweight, got suspended, and then came back to play 79 games in the regular season, 76 of them consecutively, both NHL records.
 Unfortunately, his season ended after Nick Kypreos collided with Fuhr in the crease.

 Fuhr would never quite be the same goaltender after the collision.
 He would play three more seasons in St. Louis, reduced to a much lighter 73 games the following season, and is now fourth all-time on the Blues’ win list (108) list after Jake Allen passed him in the 2017-18 season.